ni/measurement-plugin-integration-example-python/src/python-sequencer/README.md

 ## Dependencies

 - **For Reference sequencer**
-  - ni_measurementlink_service-1.5.0.dev4-py3-none-any.whl
+  - ni-measurement-plugin-sdk-service
-  - ni_measurementlink_client-0.1.0.dev0-py3-none-any.whl
+  - ni-measurement-plugin-sdk-generator
   - sequence_logger-0.1.0-py3-none-any.whl
 - **For sequence execution**
   - sequence_logger-0.1.0-py3-none-any.whl
-  - ni_measurementlink_service-1.5.0.dev4-py3-none-any.whl
+  - ni-measurement-plugin-sdk-service

 These wheel packages has been provided in `python-sequencer\dependencies\` directory.